efleisig/predicting-subgroup-accuracy/README.md

 1. fetch_tweets.py contains code used to rehydrate tweet data sets that only contained tweet IDs (the original Scotland geotagged data set)
 2. data_collection.py contains code used to further clean up tweet data, such as narrowing the scotland tweets down to those containing scottish english vocabulary
 3. accuracy-predictor.py implements our meta-learning model for predicting the accuracy of langid.py on sets of English language tweets
-4. test_language_predictions.py find the accuracy of langid.py and CLD3 on each dataset.
+4. test_language_predictions.py finds the accuracy of langid.py and CLD3 on each dataset.

 # Reproduction Instructions